oberon-lang/oberon-lang.github.io/_posts/2022-05-15-towards-exception-handling.md

 In the spirit of Oberon, to make the language as simple as possible, an approach based on two predeclared procedures, without changing the syntax, seems very attractive.
 Let's call these procedures `PCALL()` (as in Lua because of the similarity) and `RAISE()` (as in Ada, ISO Modula-2 and most other Pascal descendants).
 ISO Modula-2 - in contrast to C++, Ada, C# or Java - supports resumption semantics, which is likely the reason why a special syntax for handlers was necessary; I concur with [St94] that termination semantics is simpler, cleaner and powerful enough.

 PCALL() expects a procedure-typed argument, for the procedure to be called, and each argument or this procedure (if any).
 We already have a predeclared procedure with a parameter of varying type and a variable number of additional parameters, namely `NEW()`; when used to instantiate records, NEW() receives a pointer to the corresponding record type; when used to instantiate arrays, NEW() receives a pointer to the array type and a length for each (open) dimension.
 So this concept is not new to Oberon.
 The compiler is able to check the number and type compatibility of the arguments in a similar way it is done for NEW().
+It is also possible to support non-local access.

 RAISE() expects a POINTER TO ANYREC which shall not be NIL (otherwise the program execution is aborted).
 ANYREC is already defined in Oberon+ as predeclared record type of which each RECORD is an implicit extension.
 If RAISE() is called without a preceding call of PCALL() on the call chain the program execution is aborted; a compiler is able to recognize and report such an error.
 Also a variant of RAISE() without parameter would make sense, if just a non-local exit was intended, not throwing an exception; in that case RAISE() could use an internal instance of ANYREC to avoid NIL.